As Soon As Possible

 The Village Witch Doctor by Amos Tutuola

-‘What a nice man you are, Ajaiyi,’ the witch doctor told him cheerfully.
-‘I know, you are a young man who is fast in taking action on everything!
-Ah, good of you to have put the three rams on the grave as soon as possible.
-Now, put it in your mind that you will soon become “Money man.”
-But you must not forget to go and collect the empty sacks from the grave in the morning.
+‘What a nice man you are, Ajaiyi,’ the witch doctor said cheerfully.
+‘I know you’re a quick worker, always taking action promptly!
+Good for you to have laid the three rams on the grave as soon as possible.
+Remember that you will soon become “Money Man.”
+But you must not forget to collect the empty sacks from the grave in the morning.
 That is all.
-Go back to your house now; the night is dark.”
+Return home now; the night is dark.’

 Examples in Sentences